opal/opal/Home.md

 * [[Static Application]] Just build your app and dependencies to a `build.js` file
 * [[Using Sprockets]] Use rack/sprockets to auto-recompile an opal application
+* [[External Libraries]] include additional libraries such as opal-jquery or opal-activesupport into your application